An Introduction to Full-Bore Rifle Shooting for Prospective New Members

 Full-bore is a sport of the Commonwealth Games.
 There is a gradual representative path that extends through Club and District teams, to State and National levels.

-The pinnacle of the rifle shooting movement is to win a Queens Prize Competition.
-The Queens Prize is the title of various state and international events, which are held on an annual basis.
+The pinnacle of the rifle shooting movement is to win a Kings Prize Competition (previously Queens Prize).
+The Kings Prize is the title of various state and international events, which are held on an annual basis.
 The Darwin Rifle Club is proud to have achieved three Queens Prize winners.

 Full-Bore caters for individuals and teams events for open, juniors, women and veterans competitions.
 Competitions are open and are conducted under a grading or divisional system so that all may compete.
 All participants of the Darwin Rifle Club introduction to Full-Bore lessons are automatically graded into the C Grade category of the club.

-The Darwin Rifle Club currently has eight regular active members competing in the F-Class grade of the Club.
-The Darwin Rifle Club has F-Class equipment available to new shooters who are interested in pursuing the sport through F-Class.
+The Darwin Rifle Club currently has members competing in all disciplines.
+The Darwin Rifle Club has equipment available to new shooters who are interested in pursuing the sport through any discipline.

 Can I become a member of the Darwin Rifle Club without having my own equipment?

 Darwin Rifle Club rifles are available to new shooters, together with expert tuition from existing longstanding club members.
 The calibres are 7.62mm (.308) and 5.56mm (.223).
-Rifle makes are numerous using bolt actions with target quality barrels fitted with adjustable "peep" micrometer rear sights.
-Ammunition used is the .308 Australian Outback with 150 grain Sierra projectiles and cost $37.00 for a bag of 24.
-A $5 equipment hire fee may also be charged.
+Rifle makes are numerous using bolt actions with target quality barrels fitted with suitable sights for each discipline.
+Ammunition used is the .308 Australian Outback with 155 grain Sierra projectiles.
+At present the cost for a bag of 24 rounds is $43..
+A $5 equipment hire fee and a range fee of $5 may also be charged.

 What is next?